What is Dysport?

 a seizure disorder;

-if you have had or plan to have surgery (especially on your face); or
+a recent or planned surgery (especially on your face); or

-AbobotulinumtoxinA is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+Dysport is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

 How is Dysport given?

-The effects of a Dysport injection are temporary.
-Your symptoms may return completely within 3 months after an injection.
+The effects of this injection are temporary.
+Your symptoms may return completely within 3 months.
 After repeat injections, it may take less and less time before your symptoms return, especially if your body develops antibodies to the botulinum toxin.